ananddhobi/ssh-port-forward/README.md

 note:- in script COUNT=3  --> total no. of ports you want to forward from loacl machine to remote server,change no. according to your use.

-check all open ports (opened by script) ps -aux|grep "ssh -o StrictHostKeyChecking=no -f -N -R" | grep -v grep | awk {'print $2'}
+Check all open ports (opened by script) ps -aux|grep "ssh -o StrictHostKeyChecking=no -f -N -R" | grep -v grep | awk {'print $2'}

-kill/close all ports opened by script kill -9 `ps -aux|grep "ssh -o StrictHostKeyChecking=no -f -N -R" | grep -v grep | awk {'print $2'}`
+Kill/Close all ports opened by script kill -9 `ps -aux|grep "ssh -o StrictHostKeyChecking=no -f -N -R" | grep -v grep | awk {'print $2'}`